nyno-kb/python-101/_episodes/03-variables.md

 > * Notice the number in the square brackets `[ ]` to the left of the cell.
 > * These numbers indicate the order, in which the cells have been executed.
 > * Cells with lower numbers will affect cells with higher numbers as Python runs the cells chronologically.
+> * As a best practice, we recommend you keep your notebook in chronological order so that it is easier for the human eye to read and make sense of, as well as to avoid any errors if you close and reopen your project, and then rerun what you have done.
 >
 > Remember: Notebook cells are just a way to organize a program!\
 > As far as Python is concerned, all of the source code is one long set of instructions.